devanandb/webpack-mix/docs/basic-example.md

 # Basic Example

-webpack Mix is a clean layer on top of Webpack to make the 80% use case laughably simple to execute.
+Webpack Mix is a clean layer on top of Webpack to make the 80% use case laughably simple to execute.
 Most would agree that, though incredibly powerful, Webpack ships with a steep learning curve.
 But what if you didn't have to worry about that?

 Have a look at a basic `webpack.mix.js` file.
 Let's imagine that we only desire JavaScript \(ES2015 with modules\), and Sass compilation: